XorTroll/arc/README.md

 ### C++ generation (databases must already be generated)

-`python arc.py gen_cpp testmod TESTMACRO test.hpp`
+Example: `python arc.py gen_cpp testmod TESTMACRO test.hpp`

 > This will generate everything inside `testmod::` namespace, and all macro names will be prefixed as `TESTMACRO_<...>`

+### Markdown list generation (databases must already be generated)

+Example: `python arc.py gen_md out_list.md`

+> This will generate a neatly formatted Markdown list with all the results

+## Result list

+This repository itself maintains a generated list of all default (Atmosphère + libnx + hbloader) results [here](https://xortroll.github.io/arc/).

 ## Credits